appgate/terraform-provider-appgatesdp/website/docs/guides/ha_controllers.markdown

 ## Provisioning high availability controllers

-In appliance >= 5.4.0 we cant create more then 1 controller at the time, it means that we must first create an appliance, seed it, then activate the controller function.
+In appliance >= 5.4.0 we can't create more then 1 controller at the time, it means that we must first create an appliance, seed it, then activate the controller function.